Miky537/bc-plans/NOTES.md

 - HitTest stopped giving correct results, again getting warning about not GeoJson not having correct fields.
   - Solved: HitTest was updated on ArcGis - they renamed fields so destructing an object was not working anymore.

+- Map gets re-rendered on touch on mobile devices, on desktop theres no issue.